huyingjie/notebook/source/neuroscience/depression.md

 **People with depression often have higher amygdala reactivity, so reducing that can help lower anxiety and relieve depression.**

-location: almond-shaped strcture deep in the brain
+location: almond-shaped structure deep in the brain
 function: manage fear
-process emotion and emotional memories, especially fear scan all incoming stimulation in this immediate momemnt and determine the level of safety
+process emotion and emotional memories, especially fear scan all incoming stimulation in this immediate moment and determine the level of safety

 * when incoming stimulation is perceived as familiar, the amygdala is calm and the adjacently positioned hippocampus is capable of learning and memorizing new information.
 * when unfamiliar or perhaps threatening stimulation, amygdala raises the brain's level of anxiety and focuses the mind's attention on the immediate situation.
 Attention is shifted away from the hippocampus and focused toward self-preserving behavior about the present moment.